mpalash/aliakbarmehta/_projects/published.md

     Published~ Border Crossing: Reshaping the Agency of Struggle - interview with Ranjit Hoskote, CuMMA Papers Publication Series, (ed.)
 Nora Sternfeld, 2017
+  - >-
+    Published~ No one at the ceremony remembers to mention the artist, essay for Vidha Saumya’s exhibition 'No one at the ceremony remembers to mention the artist', Third Space, 2015
 ---
 \*